Fast and secure ingress to remote AIs with ngrok, Deepseek, and Ollama

 • Ollama: Ollama is an open source project that simplifies how developers run, interact with, and train LLMs.
 Its original purpose is to be run locally, but because it operates anywhere Linux does, and doesn’t require a web interface, it’s quite easy to install anywhere.

-• ngrok: You’ll lean on ngrok’s universal ingress platform for securing and persisting ingress to Ollama and the web UI. ngrok abstracts away the networking and configuration complexities around securely connecting to remote services, while also layering in authentication, authorization, and observability you’ll need for a viable long-term solution.
+• ngrok: You’ll lean on ngrok’s universal ingress platform for securing and persisting ingress to Ollama and the GPU power behind your LLM. ngrok abstracts away the networking and configuration complexities around securely connecting to remote services, while also layering in authentication, authorization, and observability you’ll need for a viable long-term solution.

-This stack doesn’t come with official support from ngrok, and is by no means the only way of connecting your local development workflows to remote compute power.
+This stack s by no means the only way of connecting your local development workflows to remote compute power.
 We’ve chosen it here due to its simplicity to get started:

-• You can start playing with many popular open source LLMs in about 15 minutes.
+• You can start playing with many popular open source LLMs like Deepseek-R1 in about 15 minutes.

 • You can maintain your VM’s lifecycle through the GCP console, allowing you to stop your VM while it’s not in use to conserve that pesky budget when you’re not actively developing AI.